saltyorg/docs/docs/saltbox/backup/migrate.md

     - `/opt/sabnzbd/app/sabnzbd.ini` (only if installed)

-3. Install the relevant Saltbox type: [Saltbox], [Mediabox], or [Feederbox].
+3. Install the relevant Saltbox type: [Saltbox, Mediabox, or Feederbox](../install/install.md#install-saltbox).

-4. Install any extra, not-default containers you had installed previously from [Sandbox](../../sandbox/index.md) or on your own.
+7. Install any extra, not-default containers you had installed previously from [Sandbox](../../sandbox/index.md) or on your own.

-5. Check to see if your [Plex Autoscan URL](../apps/plex-autoscan/#obtaining-the-plex-autoscan-url) has changed and update [Sonarr], [Radarr], and [Lidarr] accordingly.
+5. Check to see if your [Plex Autoscan URL](../../../apps/plex-autoscan/#obtaining-the-plex-autoscan-url) has changed and update [Sonarr](../../apps/sonarr.md), [Radarr](../../apps/radarr.md), and [Lidarr](../../apps/lidarr.md) accordingly.

 ---